sumnerevans/sumnerevans.com/content/posts/life-updates/2022-review/index.md

 * My church.
 * Getting to ski with a bunch of friends in Utah at the beginning of the year.
 * My new apartment in Golden.
+* Getting to celebrate my sister's graduation and wedding.
+* My great coworkers.
-* Getting to work on many interesting projects with great people at my job.
+* Getting to work on many interesting projects with great people at my job, including a really fun greenfield project to write a custom homeserver.
 * Getting to travel to
   [many]({{< ref "../../travel/2022-playa-del-carmen-mexico" >}})
   [exotic]({{< ref "../../travel/2022-lisbon-and-paris/ericeira-portugal" >}})